 Euro-area leaders say that even if Greece were to fall out of the euro, the common currency would survive.
 New systems have been put in place to centralize bank supervision and build firewalls between troubled debtors and taxpayers.
-They still may not have gone far enough.
-Proposals for a deeper union — including more oversight of national budgets and the pooling of debt — have not been realized and could sow the seeds for another crisis.
+The measures still may not have gone far enough.
+Proposals for a deeper union — including more oversight of national budgets and the pooling of debt — have not been realized and the euro’s flaws could sow the seeds for another crisis.
 Even though a Greek exit from the euro poses less systemic risk than in 2012, no one quite knows what the economic and political consequences would be.
-The diverging fortunes among countries in the bloc highlights the challenge for the ECB, which is concerned adding stimulus could undermine efforts to make laggards rein in spending, or fuel asset bubbles.
-And even though a potential Greek exit from the euro poses less systemic risk now than in 2012, the uncertainty has revived speculation about the staying power of weaker members.
+The diverging fortunes among countries in the bloc highlights the challenge for the ECB, which is concerned adding stimulus could undermine efforts to make laggards rein in spending.
 Existential doubts about the common currency remain.

 The Reference Shelf